Fundamental and advanced methods to improve monoclonal antibody production in vitro

 Ever since the discovery of the hybridoma technology and its inherent limitations, monoclonal antibody production has gradually shifted from hybridoma-based in vivo methods towards recombinant-based in vitro methods.
-Today, monoclonal antibody production in vitro is the dominant approach for therapeutic purposes.
+Today, stable cell lines for monoclonal antibody production generated by recombinant processes, continue to be the gold standard for therapeutic applications.
 While hybridoma-based production, with a shorter turnaround but lower yield, continues to be sparsely used to produce antibodies for diagnostics and analytical applications.

 Preferred methods of monoclonal antibody production in vitro